top of page

 Violence

-Normalization of Sexual Violence: This refers to specific ideas, behaviours and actions that make people think that it is okay or not as serious for sexual violence to happen in society.
-It includes making sexual violence be seen as common, expected or excused, and often uses victim blaming and blames survivors for having experienced sexual violence.
+Normalization of Violence: This refers to specific ideas, behaviours and actions that make people think that it is okay or not so serious for violence to happen in society.
+It includes making violence be seen as common, expected or excused.
 It is an extremely serious issue in culture and the media because it leads to many people believing that certain actions or words are normal and acceptable when, in reality, they cause a great deal of harm.

 Cyberbullying: This is a form of bullying that takes place using electronic technology (cell phone, computer, tablet, or gaming console) as well as communication tools (social media sites, text messages, chat rooms, and websites).
 Cyberbullying can include mean or derogatory text messages or emails, rumours posted on social networking sites, embarrassing photos/videos and fake profiles.
 Typically, cyberbullying includes gendered and sexual elements and is often a form of gender-based violence.